 If you have been struggling to win in cash games or are completely new to the format and looking to learn how to play it, you have come to the right place.

-We have prepared ten tips that are going to help you transform your cash game strategy and get better results as you move forward playing either online or live games.
+We have prepared ten tips that will help you transform your cash game strategy and achieve better results as you play either online or live games.

 - Cash Game Strategy Tip #1 – Think About Hand Ranges